Architecture of London: Georgian (1714–1811)

-With regards to architecture, 'Georgian' refers to the British interpretation of 18th-century neoclassical architecture, derived largely from Palladian architecture.
+With regards to architectural style, 'Georgian' refers to the British interpretation of 18th-century neoclassical architecture, derived largely from Palladian architecture.
 The style was largely defined by the publication of books by architects illustrating the designs of buildings which were then utilised as a reference and source of inspiration (or arguably replication) by other architects throughout Britain.
-Often described as the 'Father of the Georgian style', Colen Campbell's influential book Vitruvius Britannicus (1725) contains engravings of buildings designed by himself and other great English architects like Indigo Jones, helping to set the more Palladian tone of English architecture for the rest of the 18th century.
+Often described as the 'Father of the Georgian style', Colen Campbell's influential book Vitruvius Britannicus (1725) contains engravings of buildings designed by himself and other great English architects like Inigo Jones, helping to set the more Palladian tone of English architecture for the rest of the 18th century.
 Equally if not more influential was A Book of Architecture, containing designs of buildings and ornaments (1728) by James Gibbs, which only contained his own designs, as well as speculative unbuilt variations of these.
 According to John Summerson, the book was "probably the most widely used architecture book of the century, not only throughout Britain, but in the American colonies and the West Indies."

-A painting of the West India Docks completed in 1802.
-London's large port and being capital of The British Empire made it the epicenter of global trade.

-The more restrained style of the mid-late 18th-century was to an extent a reaction against the exuberant Baroque of the late 17th century, with a strict emphasis on plain unadorned brickwork, geometrical harmony and restrained classically inspired ornament.
+The more restrained style of the mid-late 18th-century was to an extent a reaction against the more exuberant Baroque Style of the late 17th century, with a strict emphasis on plain unadorned brickwork, geometrical harmony and restrained classically inspired ornament.
 Despite this reactionary motive, Georgian architects nonetheless took great influence from the English Baroque style, particularly in the realm of church design.
 Some early Georgian architects like James Gibbs started in the Baroque period and then later restrained their work as fashions changed.
 Some of the significant architects of the period who designed works in London include Robert Adam, William Chambers, James Gibbs, William Kent and James Wyatt.
 Due to the limited stylistic variation in Georgian Architecture (which was largely due to a homogenisation of taste resulting from books such as Vitruvius Britannicus) as well as the then recent development of London after The Great Fire of London, the Georgian period was arguably the era in which London was at its most architecturally uniform.